aladin002dz/linux-vps-admin/README.md

 ```
 sudo mysql_secure_installation
 ```
-then basially yes for every question.
+then basically yes for every question.

 ### Configuration file for nginx: